-Most pensions, 401(k) plans, etc. are in addition to social security.
-They are not intended to replace social security and employees covered by these plans are also earning social security credits.
-When these plans are equitably distributed between the spouses and the spouses are left with their statutory claim, or no claim, for social security no unfairness results.
+Most government pensions, 401(k) plans, etc. are in addition to social security.
+They are not intended to replace social security.
+Employees covered by these plans are also earning social security credits.
+In a divorce proceeding, when these plans are equitably distributed between the spouses and the spouses are left with their statutory claim, or no claim, for social security no unfairness results.

-But federal retirement plans and many state government plans are not intended to supplement social security, they are intended to provide a retirement income without social security.
-Both the employee deduction and employer contributions are higher, no social security taxes are paid and the federal and state employees are not earning social security credits.
+Federal retirement plans and many state government plans are not intended to supplement social security.
+They are intended to provide a retirement income without social security.
+Both the employee deduction and employer contributions are higher, no social security taxes are paid and the federal and state employees do not earn social security credits.